 Missing a car title loan payment can be stressful.
 Sometimes unforeseen circumstances happen and you may not have enough funds to make your payment on time.
 Even the best planned repayment strategies may become interrupted.
 That is how life works sometimes.

-The first thing you should do if you miss a car title loan payment is contact the lender.
+The first thing you should do if you know you are going to miss a car title loan payment is contact the lender.
 Do this as soon as possible.
 Sooner is better and preferably before missing the payment if possible.
 This is very important.

 While contacting the lender may be the last thing you want to do, it is essential for several reasons.
 We mentioned that both parties need to be willing to work toward a solution.
 For your lender to be willing to work toward a solution they need to be assured that you are as well.